VictorF13/cookiecutter-default-lib/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 A Cookiecutter template for bootstrapping a modern Python library project.
-I, VictorF13, use this template myself whenever starting a new library.
+I use this template myself whenever starting a new library.

 ## Features